kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I can tell you that at the time I thought it was very weird and a bit *too* coincidental.
 - Now, I believe it is part of the generalized witchery going on and there may have been a *top up* for me in that water, or on the paper it came in, or the bag itself, to make sure I didn't suddenly remember [the four distinct trumpet teachers](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) and instead kept obsessing about my *one true love*.
 - It worked too, but that's was part of the bigger-and-better plan anyway wasn't it, *Our/Her/His Way*.
-- Certainly at the party I noticed I had become extraordinarily physically sensitive in the way one might if they had taken a low-dose hallucinogen or ecstasy pill, or similar.
+- Certainly at the party  after receiving the gift I noticed I had become extraordinarily physically sensitive in the way one might if they had taken a low-dose hallucinogen or ecstasy pill, or similar.

 ### Seonaid Dawn